 The Twelve Steps were published in the year 1939 in a book titled Alcoholics Anonymous (known commonly as the Big Book).
 Among its 500-plus pages, the word "God" appears nearly 300 times.
-I speak for myself when I say that any book which contains that many references to God seems likely to be a very, very religious book.
-A nit-picker might easily argue against my assumption.
+I myself would assume that any book containing that many references to God must be a very, very religious book.
+(A nit-picker might easily argue against my assumption.
 There are many books which examine that word from a purely historical, academic, or cultural perspective without promoting any religious beliefs.
-And there are many books which might mention that word in passing while attacking any or all institutions of religion.
-But still, I believe that where there is smoke there is fire.
-Likewise, where a book positively weaves the name of God into so many of its pages, there is bound to be some sort of religious message being delivered.
+And there are many books which might mention that word in passing while attacking any or all institutions of religion.)
+Still, I believe that the notion that where there is smoke there is fire.
+Likewise, where a book has the word "God" mentioned in a positive context on so many of its pages, there is bound to be some sort of religious message being delivered.

 Or so I once believed.

 Now that I have spent more than a decade reading and using the book Alcoholics Anonymous, I no longer believe the word "religious" applies to it.
 If you agree with me, there are many of us.
 If you disagree, there are as many (or more) who feel as you do.
 You may also fall into the sizable "Frankly I don't care either way" category.
 That's fine.
 Reasonable people often disagree.

 For those of us interested in the question of "Religious or Not?", how are we to settle our differences?
 When lawyers disagree on the meaning of an important word, they agree to turn to a volume called called Black's Law Dictionary.
 I had never heard of it until a friend and law professor mentioned it.
 The book is so authoritative that even the Justices of America's Supreme Court turn to for an indisputible definition of any legal term.
 Want to see it?
 Here is a link http://www.blackslawdictionary.com